minershive/hiveon-kb/hiveon-asic-firmware/general/asic_faq.md

 #### Why is the temperature of the chips 86 degrees, while the fans are not 100%?
 This is normal up to 90 degrees - less noise and fan wear.
 After 90 degrees the fan speed will increase.

-#### What number of HW errors is okay?
+#### What number of HW is okay?
+If the chip responds with a delay relative to perfect values, then HW (Hardware Warnings) appear.
+This is an indicator of how hard it is for the ASIC to overclock, or to what extent it is worn out.
+There are many reasons for the occurrence of HW: starting from incorrect overclocking parameters (low voltage, overclock), technical problems (for example, hashboard malfunction) and ending with software errors.
+HW don’t affect the number of invalid shares.

-HW (Hardware) errors are an indication of how hard the ASIC is overclocking or how worn out it is.
-They do not exist only on perfect new chips.
+HW do not occur only on perfect new chips.
 There are several theories regarding their allowable number.
-According to the most popular one, if the number of errors does not exceed 100 per hour - everything is fine.
-If there are more, then it may be worth to decrease overclocking.
+According to the basic one, if the number of HW does not exceed 100 per hour - everything is fine.
+If there are more, then it may be worth lowering the overclock.
+Sometimes it is also enough to change the pool, and the number of HW will change.

 #### How does the ASIC consumption behave when there is no internet connection?
 It restarts the miner and waits for the connection to reappear.
 In contrast to the stock firmware, it doesn’t waste electricity.